2018 Honda Ridgeline Crew Cab

 - Part of the second Ridgeline generation introduced for 2017

 - Superior ride and handling thanks to independent rear suspension

-- Has unique two-way tailgate and large lockable in-bed truck
+- Unique two-way tailgate and large lockable in-bed trunk

 - Sophisticated all-wheel-drive system provides multisurface traction

 - Spacious crew cab is comfortable and handsomely finished

 - Sensitive driver aids are frustrating to use

 - 5,000-pound maximum tow rating drops to 3,500 pounds on front-drive version

 - Lacks the low-range gearing and underbody clearance of typical trucks

 2018 Honda Ridgeline Crew Cab pricingin Ashburn, VA